sarah-amalia/sarahpage/src/pages/projects/faq.md

 ---

-# CourseCorrect Frequently Asked Questions
+# Frequently Asked Questions
-Understand CourseCorrect by the topic below.
+Understand this site by the topic below.

-## General Questions
+## About this site
 <details>
 <summary>What is this site?</summary>